klsavaj/PDP5010-University-Management-System/README.md

      - **Password**: `admin123`

    *Note: It's recommended to change the default credentials after the first login for security purposes.*

-## Database Schema

-The database schema is defined in the `Database_schema.txt` file.
-It includes the structure for tables such as `students`, `faculty`, `courses`, `enrollments`, and others, along with their relationships and constraints.

-## Testing

-JUnit test cases are provided in the `JUnit Test Cases.pdf` file.
-These tests cover various functionalities of the system to ensure reliability and correctness.

 ## License